The Bernoullianum: history of an extraordinary building

 At the time of its construction, the Bernoullianum was on the outskirts of the city; today, the monumental building at 30/32 Bernoullistrasse is located in close proximity to the University Library and the Kollegienhaus.

-Although the Bernoullianum’s facilities cannot compete with modern university buildings, such as the Pharmacenter and Biocenter, its authentic, historic facade still makes it one of the most striking and impressive public buildings in the city.
+Although the Bernoullianum’s facilities cannot compete with modern university buildings – such as the Pharmazentrum, housing the Department of Pharmaceutical Sciences, and the Biozentrum, housing the Center for Molecular Life Sciences – its authentic, historic facade still makes it one of the most striking and impressive public buildings in the city.